ibmdbanalytics/ibmdbpy/README.rst

 ===============

 * Full test coverage (a basic coverage is already provided)
-* Add more functions and improve what already exists.
+* Add more functions and improve what already exists
 * Add wrappers for several ML-Algorithms (Linear regression, Sequential patterns...)
 * Feature selection extension
 * Add Spark as computational engine